cqframework/cql-exec-vsac/README.md

 function allows a UMLS username and password to be passed in.
 Alternately, the UMLS username and password can be provided via `UMLS_USER_NAME` and `UMLS_PASSWORD` environment variables.

+**NOTE**: As of Jan 1 2021 VSAC will no longer accept accept username and password and will require an API key.
+The code service's `ensureValueSetsWithAPIKey` allows a UMLS API key to be passed in.
+Alternatively, the UMLS API key can be provided via `UMLS_API_KEY` environment variables.

 ## Downloading Value Set Definitions

 The `ensureValueSets` and `ensureValueSetsInLibrary` functions are the only functions that attempt to download value